 2. Pay attention to glass color.

-Look at the colors of the glass; are they subtle, gaudy, bright, or soft?
+Look at the colors of the glass; are they subtle, saturated, bright, or soft?
 Overall, the colors should match in tone and intensity.
-If the shade has a “Crayola crayon” look to it – with overly bright, gaudy, or clashing colors – it could be of more recent construction, or have some replaced panes.
+If the shade has a “Crayola crayon” look to it – with overly bright or clashing colors – it could be of more recent construction, or have some replaced panes.

 3. Pick up the base and feel the weight.

 Although the quality of workmanship and materials can vary greatly on these lamps, the best lamp bases are well-cast and heavy.
 Finer lamps will have cast brass or bronze finials, and bronze bases.

 4. Step back and gauge the overall design.

 The shade and base should not only fit together properly, but there should be an overall sense of balance between all the design elements, from the finial to the base plate.
 The shades should have some complex elements of design or thoughtful use of color.

 5. Talk to a reputable dealer, appraiser, or auction house.

 A reputable dealer or auction house will be familiar with these lamps and their attributes and will be happy to help you identify a lamp you own, or learn how to shop for a high quality antique mosaic glass lamp for your home.